-Symptom Suggested action
+Suggested action

-The screen is blank.
 Make sure that: The server power cord is connected to the server and a working electrical outlet.
 The monitor cables are connected correctly.
 The monitor is turned on and the brightness and contrast controls are adjusted correctly.

 Important: In some memory configurations, the 3-3-3 beep code might sound during POST, followed by a blank monitor screen.
 If this occurs and the Boot Fail Count feature in the Start Options of the Configuration/Setup Utility program is enabled (its default setting), you must restart the server three times to force the BIOS to reset the configuration settings to the default configuration (the memory connector or bank of connectors enabled).

 If the problem remains, call for service.

-Only the cursor appears.
 Call for service.